Cromer Street: Transport

 The nearest tube stations are King's Cross St Pancras, Russell Square, and Euston.

 Pubs

-The street contains two pubs: The Lucas Arms at the east end, on the junction with Gray's Inn Road, and The Boot at the west end, near the junction with Judd Street.
-The Boot Tavern was the headquarters of the Gordon rioters and later was used as a location of some of the action in Charles Dickens' book, Barnaby Rudge; it was rebuilt in 1801.
-Kenneth Williams filmed a sequence in 'The Boot' for the 1980s TV programme, 'Comic Roots', since it was there that his parents and their friends met; when he was a child, he lived at No. 14 Cromer House.
+The street has two pubs: The Lucas Arms at the east end, on the junction with Gray's Inn Road, and The Boot at the west end, near the junction with Judd Street.
+The Boot was the headquarters of the Gordon rioters and later was used as a location of some of the action in Charles Dickens' book, Barnaby Rudge; it was rebuilt in 1801.
+Kenneth Williams filmed a sequence in The Boot for the 1980s TV programme Comic Roots, since it was there that his parents and their friends met; when he was a child, he lived at No. 14 Cromer House.
 The Lucas Arms has been used for meetings of political organisations.